Skip to content

 @ember-intl/v1-compat

-@ember-intl/v1-compat ensures that v1 apps (classic build, Embroider + Webpack) can use ember-intl as a v2 addon.
+@ember-intl/v1-compat ensures that v1 apps (classic, Embroider + Webpack) can use ember-intl as a v2 addon.

 • V1 apps need @ember-intl/v1-compat.